 Landlords are not charities and rarely are markets soft enough that a landlord would be willing to take a loss simply to attract tenants.
 Any upgrades or extras to the premises negotiated during the lease signing will, ultimately, be paid for by the tenant through the office lease rate.
 As a tenant, you will pay a Net or Basic rent based on the square footage of the office space you are leasing.
 Understanding how a landlord arrives at the Net or Basic rent and how this differentiates from a Tenant Improvement Allowance is crucial information you need as a tenant to ensure your interests are fairly represented during lease negotiations.

 Net or Basic Rent vs Tenant Improvement Allowances

-Net Effective Rates or NER
+Net Effective Rates (NER)

-Suffice to say, most if not all landlords will have done their NER math BEFORE putting together any special enticements, and as a prospective tenant it won’t be a matter of IF you’ll be paying for those enticements but rather WHEN and HOW.
+Suffice to say, most if not all landlords will have done their NER math before putting together any special enticements, and as a prospective tenant, it won’t be a matter of if you’ll be paying for those enticements but rather when and how.